jakeb91/cobloafengineering/docs/Procedures/troubleshooting.md

     ### Compliance

+    !!! warning " Obvious Disdain"

+        Whilst the various regulations in Australia started with good-intentions the bodies enforcing them have mostly achieved their original goals.
+Now these bodies merely invent problems to justify their existence and maintain revenue, the main source of which is from issuing fines for non-compliance (spot the massive conflict-of-interest).

     Some regulatory schemes burden companies with the cost of easy-to-abuse regulatory mechanisms that some customers will use as a pre-emptively punitive measure against service providers.
 These schemes are becoming only more punitive over time due to the overall increase in service levels across the industry as a whole, resulting in the schemes implementing increasingly difficult-to-comply-with regulations in order to protect their revenue streams.
 To this end, it's important to be wary of promising, guaranteeing, suggesting or otherwise making any comment about a product that is not already available in the original sales material presented to the customer when they signed up for the service.
 It's not uncommon for customers to threaten regulatory mechanisms as a "motivator" to fix an issue even if the issue is unrelated to the service, in such situations caution is advised and should be dealt with by an experienced team leader or manager.

     There are two classifications to make here: